HydrologicEngineeringCenter/cwms-data-api-client/README.md

 An HTTP client API for performing REST calls as well as adding authentication and HTTPS support.

 # cwms-radar-client

-Client Side libraries to assist with Accessing CWMS RADAR API.
+Client Side libraries to assist with Accessing CWMS Data API.

 # cwms-radar-model

-Data objects serialized from CWMS RADAR for client use.
+Data objects serialized from CWMS Data API for client use.

 # cwms-aaa-client

-Client API access for the CWMS_AAA web app used to authenticate calls to RADAR.
+Client API access for the CWMS_AAA web app used to authenticate calls to CWMS Data API.

 ## Artifacts
 Artifacts are deployed to [HEC Nexus](https://www.hec.usace.army.mil/nexus) with browsable links below: